 The lessons from this pandemic extend far beyond the classroom and lab, however.
 We have learned more than ever about the value of good communication, the importance of both thoughtful planning and flexibility to adjust, and the need for strength and compassion to preserve the human spirit.

-Now it is time for us to return to campus and restore the vibrancy that makes Wayne State University special.
-I am grateful to all of you for your support and proud to lead this college into the Fall 2021 semester and beyond.
+Fortunately, many of us are returning to campus and restoring the vibrancy that makes Wayne State University special.
+I am grateful to all of you for your support and proud to lead the College of Engineering.

 Wayne State University College of Engineering